Attempting to find this curry makes sense, especially as Wembley is home to many different cultures, particularly from the Indian subcontinent.

 Happy eating out in Wembley.

-If you have any experience of preparing or eating Laal Maas curries, let us know below in the comments.
+Please comment below if you have any experience preparing or eating Laal Maas curries.